abdelilah/socket.io-boilerplate/README.md

 # socket.io-boilerplate
-A boilerplate to kick start a Socket.IO project.
+A boilerplate to kick start a Socket.IO project based on ExpressJS framework.